|Most of us would like something like this.|

 Here is a copy of the policy, noting that not all authorities may apply it very well - or at all.
 But you may want to ask for a formal response as to why one council uses this approach when others don't, mindful that the planning laws are meant to apply across England and Wales equally.

 I think councils are stretching their remit improperly when they threaten the spectre of "problems selling your house" without planning for an antenna.
 Firstly, if you pull an unauthorised tower down before you sell, there's no problem to fall foul of!
-Secondly, if it's been there for over four years and the Council never came round in all that time, it's to every practical purpose lawful and if you applied for a certificate of lawfulness, with good evidence of it being there for that period, then you'd probably be given it.
-It's extremely unlikely, they would then try to prove it hadn't been there for four years (which they do have to establish on the balance of probability - a notably lower bar than a criminal case - to win any case.)
+Secondly, if it's been there for over four years and the Council never came round in all that time, it's to every practical purpose lawful and if you applied for a certificate of lawfulness, with good evidence of it being there for that period, then you'd invariably be given it with no further problem.
 Personally, I wouldn't bother involving a planning authority for a certificate.
 Read on for the best and cheapest way to proceed (not that this is in any sense advice, just information).

 You can buy a very cheap (about £40-£50) indemnity for your prospective purchasers if they query your antenna's (or anything else's) lawfulness, and from plenty of personal experience, know the offer of this will satisfy almost any lawyer acting on behalf of purchasers.
 So, whilst councils may want to try and frighten you, it's best not to blink, knowing that it's in fact very unlikely you'll have any problems selling your house at all (the last time I had such minor problems, I sold the house for more than its asking price!)
 Remember also that the presence of a tower can often increase the value of your house; there are many hams who sell their properties to other hams, who are often so obsessed with the hobby that they will pay handsomely for a ready-made radio station with planning permission or an installation that is lawful through the four year rule.